LGBTQ+ Mental Health Care & Community Resources

 Mental Health Recovery

 Above all, LGBTQ+ people want a place to feel safe, seen and heard for who they are, not for who others believe they should be.
 They are often deprived of and crave affirmation and connection with others.
 Group therapy, which HopeWay provides, is often the kind of healing environment that is most effective when one feels isolated in their personal life.
-I can attest to HopeWay’s team of therapists who offer excellent quality of care, genuine compassion, and affirming connection.
-I have witnessed numerous LGBTQ+ clients coming to HopeWay in search of healing and affirmation with amazing outcomes and recoveries back into their lives.
+I [Sheri Tiziani] can attest to HopeWay’s team of therapists who offer excellent quality of care, genuine compassion, and affirming connection.
+I [Sheri Tiziani] have witnessed numerous LGBTQ+ clients coming to HopeWay in search of healing and affirmation with amazing outcomes and recoveries back into their lives.

 (Medley 2016)